Dr Sarah Dunstan

 Leverhulme Early Career Fellow

-Book: Race, Rights and Reform: Black Activism in the French Empire and the United States from World War 1 to Cold War.
-Cambridge University Press, forthcoming March 2021.
+Race, Rights and Reform: Black Activism in the French Empire and the United States from World War 1 to Cold War, Cambridge University Press, February 2021.

-Articles: “The Capital of Race Capitals: Towards a Connective Cartography of Race Capitals,” Journal of the History of Ideas (forthcoming, 2021).
+“The Capital of Race Capitals: Towards a Connective Cartography of Race Capitals,” Journal of the History of Ideas, (forthcoming, 2021).

 ‘“Une Nègre de drame”: Jane Vialle and the politics of representation in colonial reform, 1945-1953,’ Journal of Contemporary History, (January 2020): 1-21.